NuSegDG: Integration of Heterogeneous Space and Gaussian Kernel for Domain-Generalized Nuclei Segmentation: Experiments

 \subsubsection{Implementation Details}

 We conduct our experiments on two parallel NVIDIA Tesla P40 GPUs (48GB), utilizing PyTorch 1.13.0, Python 3.10, and CUDA 11.7.
 We maintain consistent training settings and configurations across all experiments to ensure fairness and reproducibility.
 For the optimizer, we employ Adam with a batch size of 2 and train models for 100 epochs.
 The initial learning rate is set to 0.0001 and is adjusted using an exponential decay strategy with a decay factor of 0.98.
 The loss coefficient $\alpha$ and $\beta$ are set to 0.8 and 0.2 during the training.
 In our proposed NuSegDG framework, the number of heterogeneous space $N$ is set to 2.
 All images are resized to $1024 \times 1024$.
 To save computational costs, the ViT-B \cite{kirillov2023segment} is considered as the image encoder for all SAM-based frameworks.
 For the TSM-Decoder, we select the pre-trained StarDIST \cite{schmidt2018cell} as our auxiliary neural network to facilitate accurate instance segmentation without manual morphological shape refinement.
 We utilize the single-point prompt to fine-tune all SAM-based architectures.
 The point is generated using the \textit{connectedComponents} in OpenCV, which is the centroid of each nucleus instance.
+For the fluorescence data (which are of single-channel), we replicate the single channel to create an RGB-like input by utilizing the \textit{cvtColor} in OpenCV.